zheng-fang-1/zheng-fang-1.github.io/_pages/about.md

 She earned her Master's degree in Pharmacy from South China University of Technology in 2022 and her Bachelor's degree in Pharmacy from Qingdao University in 2019.

-Fang's primary research focus lies in the field of biomedical engineering, where she is dedicated to exploring innovative solutions and advancing knowledge in this interdisciplinary area.
+Fang's primary research focus lies in the field of Nanoparticles, Nanomedicine, and Nanosystems, where she is dedicated to exploring innovative solutions and advancing knowledge in this area.

 Fang's <a href="../files/CV_ZHENG_FANG.pdf" target="_blank">CV</a> is here.